wingedrhino/DistroSetup/nginx/README.md

 Here's an example where a sub-domain is used by NGINX to proxy requests to an application running on a different port.

+The file `default-proxy.example.nginx.conf` has an example of NGINX setup to use the proxy hosting as the default setup.

 #### NGINX Serving an Angular App